Blue Bridge Relocation

 Bertram Road Bridge Construction and Relocation

 The Bertram Road Bridge, also known as the “Blue Bridge,” is being replaced by Linn County to allow two-way traffic across the bridge.
-Indian Creek Nature Center will now become the new home of the old bridge.
 The county will be permanently closing the old bridge as work advances on the new bridge.
 The bridge is expected to be closed from March 13 until October or November when the new bridge is completed.

 Accessing ICNC During Bridge Closure